-With the projected growth of the 3D printing industry anticipated to reach US$42.9 billion by 2025, we take a deep dive into the industry.
+With the 3D printing industry expected to be worth US$42.9 billion by 2025, INN takes a deep dive into the market.

-3D printing has always been a niche market, with a few 3D printing companies dominating the industry.
-That said, the 3D printing market is rapidly growing and is expected to be worth over US$42.9 billion by 2025.
+3D printing has always been a niche market, with a few top 3D printing companies dominating the up-and-coming space.
+That said, the 3D printing industry is growing rapidly, and is expected to be worth more than US$42.9 billion by 2025.

-For those interested in jumping into this exciting market, it’s worth becoming familiar with the main players.
-Below the Investing News Network provides an overview of some of the biggest 3D printing companies in the industry by market cap.
+For those interested in jumping into this exciting market, it’s worth becoming familiar with the top 3D printing companies.
+Below the Investing News Network provides an overview of some of the biggest 3D printing stocks in the industry by market cap.
 All data was current as of July 8, 2020.

 1. HP (NYSE:HPQ)